Quasi-normal mode expansions of black hole perturbations: a hyperboloidal Keldysh's approach: Hyperboloidal evolution in black hole backgrounds: time-domain versus spectral QNM expansions

 \item[ii)] {\em General description of spectra}.
 P\"oschl-Teller and Schwarzschild panels, respectively panel \ref{spectres:PT} and panel \ref{spectres:S}, simply recover the results in \cite{Jaramillo:2020tuu}.
-Even if they are not QNMs, note that in the Schwarzschild case we have kept the eigenvalues corresponding to the discretization of the `branch cut'.
-They do not converge when `$N$ increases, but we keep them in the discussion for later convenience.
+Even if they are not QNMs, note that in the Schwarzschild case we have kept the eigenvalues corresponding to the discretisation of the `branch cut'.
+They do not converge when $N$ increases, but we keep them in the discussion for later convenience.
 Regarding the asymptotically dS and AdS cases, there is a dependence on the choice of the cosmological constant $\Lambda$.
-Rather than a systematic study of the dependence on this parameter, we perform here a `proof of principle' calculation by choosing some particular $\Lambda$.
-In particular, in the asymptotically dS case, the high QNM overtones in panel \ref{spectres:SdS} have a slightly oscillating behavior that depends on the chosen cosmological constant ($\Lambda=0.07$ here).
-Choosing a higher cosmological constant that is close to the Nariai limit $\Lambda_{\text{Nariai}}=1/9$ seems to reduce these oscillations.
-Generically speaking, we need to use a high grid size $N$ in the Schwarzschild and Schwarzschild-dS cases so that we can capture the structure of the overtones which are only revealed high in the complex plane.
+Rather than a systematic study on the dependence on this parameter, and in the spirit of a `proof-of-principle' calculation, we choose some particular $\Lambda$.
+Specifically, in the asymptotically dS case, the high QNM overtones in panel \ref{spectres:SdS} have a slightly oscillating behaviour that depends on the chosen cosmological constant ($\Lambda=0.07/M^2$ here).
+Choosing a higher cosmological constant, closer to the extremal limit $\Lambda_{\text{ext}}=1/(9M^2)$, where the event horizon $r_+$ and the cosmological $r_\Lambda$ radii (see Eq. (\ref{e:f_SdS})) coalesce, does reduce these oscillations, actually leading to a P\"oschl-Teller-like QNM structure at extremal Schwarzschild-dS $\Lambda_{\text{ext}}=1/(9M^2)$.
+Generically speaking, we need to use a high grid size $N$ in the Schwarzschild and Schwarzschild-dS cases to capture the structure of the overtones, only revealed ``deep'' in the complex plane.